leifmarkthaler/gleitzeit/current-state-of-gleitzeit.md

 ## Summary

-Gleitzeit v0.0.6 is a workflow orchestration system that includes:
+Gleitzeit v0.0.6 is a comprehensive workflow orchestration system that includes:
 - **Architecture**: Thin-layer API design with clear separation of concerns
-- **Provider System**: Simplified development with built-in enterprise features
+- **Provider System**: Simplified development with built-in enterprise features and auto-discovery
-- **Authentication**: Dual-mode system with data isolation
+- **Authentication**: Enhanced dual-mode system with comprehensive security
+- **Client Architecture**: Fully modular design using mixins and adapters
+- **Auto-Discovery**: Dynamic provider registration and service discovery
+- **Replay System**: Complete workflow replay capabilities with 5 execution modes
 - **Scalability**: Redis caching and defined path to horizontal scaling
 - **Logging**: Comprehensive system with streaming and global queries
-- **API**: RESTful interface with 100+ endpoints
+- **API**: RESTful interface with 100+ endpoints including replay functionality
 - **UI**: Web interface for monitoring and control

-The refactoring maintains backward compatibility while improving code quality, reducing complexity, and enhancing developer experience.
-The modular architecture supports customization and extension for specific requirements.
+- **Security**: Enhanced endpoint protection and ownership-based access control

+The system maintains backward compatibility while adding significant new capabilities.
+The modular architecture with auto-discovery makes it highly adaptable to different deployment environments, from development to production to Kubernetes clusters.
+The replay system provides comprehensive workflow debugging and reuse capabilities previously unavailable in similar orchestration systems.